AnotiaWang/TG_Catbox_Uploader/README.md

 - `admin_id`: Admin ID (Usually yours.
 Get it from [GetIDs Bot](https://t.me/getidsbot)).
 - `logChannel`: Channel to store logs.
 - `defaultLang`: `zh_CN` / `en_US` Default language for your users.
 - `catbox_token`: [Optional] Catbox.moe token.
 If empty, bot will upload files anonymously.
+If specfied, you can manage the uploaded files in your Catbox account.

 ## Demo